-About Green Noodles
+How to Make Green Noodles

-In this recipe, mint leaves are ground with onions, cashews, pepper powder, garlic and lemon juice to give a wonderfully tangy and spicy flavor.
-Easy to prepare, yet very flavorful, this dish makes for a filling and tasty meal.
+In this recipe, mint leaves are ground with onions, cashews, pepper powder, garlic, and lemon juice to give a wonderfully tangy and spicy flavor.
+Easy to prepare yet very flavorful, this dish makes for a filling and tasty meal.

 Kids love noodles, so this recipe is a great way to sneak some greens into their diet.
 Serve this for dinner or as a packed lunch, and you will see how they clean their plates!